phel-lang/phel-lang/adrs/php/0002_compiler_module.md

 ## Motivation

-Describe the responsibilities of the compiler module.
+Describe the responsibilities of the Compiler module.

 ## Compiler sub-modules